-History professor Jay Price said researching local history presents a unique challenge, since information can be hard to find.
+History professor Jay Price said researching local history presents a unique challenge, as information can be hard to find.
 But, it can also be uniquely fulfilling.
 It gives people a connection to their location and community.

 “I think we tend to think of history as big and important things and big cities and all that,” Price said.
 “We forget that there’s an awful lot of history right around us that connects us to (a) place.
 The more you understand who you are and where you are … you connect to a location and … you can appreciate sort of why things are the way they are.
 I think people usually think that history is about looking back.
 It’s really about looking around.”